40PK/Nauper/README.md

 # Nauper

+Nauper is a engine for visual novels based on web technologies.

 **THIS IS A BRANCH CALLED "LINEAR"**

 **ALL YOU CAN FIND THERE IS UNSTABLE**

 **IT IS NOT RECOMMENDED TO USE**

-Nauper is a engine for visual novels based on web technologies.

-Nauper uses HTML5 `<canvas>` element for rendering and controlling it by JS.
+This version of Nauper uses HTML elements.

 ## Code guide
 We use ES5 syntax with some ES6 features.